kiminh/kNNBandit/README.md

 #### Multi-armed bandits for recommendation
 - **Bandit kNN:** The main contribution of this paper: we implement our proposed approach by defining a user-based kNN recommender with the appropriate item scoring function, to be used with a stochastic similarity that uses Thompson sampling to estimate the similarities between users.
-- **Item-oriented, non-personalized multi-armed bandits:**: &epsilon;-greedy, &epsilon; t-greedy, UCB1, UCB1-tuned, Thompson sampling.
+- **Item-oriented, non-personalized multi-armed bandits:** &epsilon;-greedy, &epsilon; t-greedy, UCB1, UCB1-tuned, Thompson sampling.
 They are used as baseline bandit algorithms in the paper.

 #### Myopic recommendation algorithms
 These approaches are just an incrementally-updateable version of classical recommendation algorithms, used as baselines.
 The algorithms included in this comparison are: